GovTechSG/TechBiz-Documentation/manage-subscriptions.md

 ## View subscription details

-Billing and subscription admins can view the subscription plans and their details of the SGTS Services subscribed using a TechBiz account.
+Billing and subscription admins can view the subscription plans and their details of the SGTS Products subscribed using a TechBiz account.

 **To view the subscription details of a TechBiz account**